 How to clean your Windows 10 Registry

-- If you haven’t done it already, create a save point for your registry now.
+Download and install CCleaner.
+If you haven’t done it already, create a save point for your registry now.
 It is important you do this, because if anything goes wrong, you can always revert back to this save.

 The next step is not to panic.
 You’re probably going to see a whole load of errors, but don’t worry.
 The vast majority of these don’t affect your machine’s performance, and are very common.

+Alternatively, untick those you don't want to be changed and then click the button.
 If you’re in any doubt about a specific registry entry, then you can always google it and you’ll find discussions around it which will give you a good idea on whether it’s a problem or not.

 You now have all the tools at your disposal to clean up your registry.
 So go forth, make sure you save a restore point and clean up any of those nasty rogue entries.